dheerajshenoy/IMGV/README.md

     - Add sessions to the open session menu as they are created in app.
     - Close and clear the notes editor once the session is closed.
     - Read binary image data from the standard input (piped input).
+    - Fix the bug where spawning a new instance of imgv would freeze due to stdin

 - 14 Aug 2024
     - Minimap